TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm Shangzhe Li, an undergraduate student from South China University of Technology and an incoming Ph.D. student at UNC Chapel Hill, where I’m fortunate to be advised by [Prof. Weitong Zhang](https://zeroweight.github.io/).
-Previously, I have worked with [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/) at the University of California, San Diego, [Prof. Marco Caccamo](https://rtsl.cps.mw.tum.de/personal_page/mcaccamo/) at the Technical University of Munich, and [Prof. Xinhua Zhang](https://www.cs.uic.edu/~zhangx/) at the University of Illinois at Chicago.
+I’m Shangzhe Li, an undergraduate student at South China University of Technology and an incoming Ph.D. student at UNC Chapel Hill, where I will be fortunate to work under the guidance of [Prof. Weitong Zhang](https://zeroweight.github.io/).
+I also collaborate closely with [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/) at the University of California, San Diego.
+Previously, I’ve had the opportunity to work with [Prof. Marco Caccamo](https://rtsl.cps.mw.tum.de/personal_page/mcaccamo/) at the Technical University of Munich and [Prof. Xinhua Zhang](https://www.cs.uic.edu/~zhangx/) at the University of Illinois at Chicago.

 I'm passionate about aviation, Physics, and Mathematics, and I’m pursuing my studies in Artificial Intelligence.
 My hometown is Guangzhou.
 In my free time, I enjoy live streaming on Bilibili, sharing insights on Zhihu, and indulging in my love for anime.

-My research interest includes reinforcement learning, robot learning and world models.
+My research interests lie broadly in the fields of reinforcement learning and imitation learning, with a focus on both algorithmic design and practical applications:

+- **Deep Reinforcement Learning**: I’m interested in developing novel reinforcement learning algorithms powered by deep neural networks to tackle complex decision-making problems.
+Lately, I’ve been particularly focused on model-based RL and the use of world models.

+- **Imitation Learning**: I explore new approaches to imitation learning, especially adversarial imitation learning in complex, high-dimensional environments.
+I’m also excited about leveraging large foundation models within imitation learning frameworks.

+- **Theoretical Foundations of RL/IL**: I aim to better understand the theoretical underpinnings of reinforcement and imitation learning, with the goal of using theory to inform and inspire more effective algorithmic designs.

+- **Applications in LLM Post-training and Robot Learning**: I’m interested in applying RL to enhance large language model post-training (e.g., alignment, distillation, and reasoning), as well as to solve challenging robotic control problems in manipulation and locomotion.

 *Links to my social media:*
 - [**Bilibili**](https://space.bilibili.com/183461839)